-Intern report, held once weekly, provides an opportunity for interns to hone their presentation skills and practice forming a broad differential on unknown cases in a uniquely low stress environment.
-This interactive conference is led by senior educators, the program director, and the Department Chair.
+Intern and Resident Report provides an opportunity for interns and residents to hone their presentation skills and practice forming a broad differential on unknown cases in a uniquely low stress environment.
+This weekly, interactive conference is led by senior educators, the Program Director, and the Department Chair.

 Evidence Based Medicine (EBM) Curriculum